Roizz-soul/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-# JavaScript Warmup
+# Javascript warm up
-Here, I'll be learning on how to use the JavaScript programming language, its syntax objects and how to deploy it with HTML and CSS to make a website dynamic
+Here i'll be learning the javascript syntax.
+HOpe it is fun again